Understanding Income Sources For Retirement Planning

 Bringing It All Together

-A successful retirement income strategy blends these sources in a way that meets your lifestyle goals, minimizes taxes, and adapts as your needs change.
+A successful retirement income strategy blends these sources in a way that meets your lifestyle goals while minimizing taxes.
+It also needs to adapt as your needs change.
 Whether you're already retired or still planning, it’s never too early—or too late—to get a clear picture of your income sources and how to use them wisely.